mbgoseco/AsyncInn/README.md

 - Name: Name of each hotel.
 - Address: Address of each hotel.
 - Phone: Phone number of each hotel.

 Room
--- ID: Primary Key
+- ID: Primary Key
--- Name: The name associated to a particular room design.
+- Name: The name associated to a particular room design.
--- Layout (enum List) - Types of floor plans.
+- Layout (enum List) - Types of floor plans.
 Can be studio, one bedroom, or two bedroom.

-- HotelRoom
+HotelRoom
-HotelID (Composite Key): Associates different designs of rooms to a single hotel.
+- HotelID (Composite Key): Associates different designs of rooms to a single hotel.
-RoomNumber (Composite Key): Associates a room number to many types of room designs.
+- RoomNumber (Composite Key): Associates a room number to many types of room designs.
-RoomID (Foreign Key): A unique identifier linked to the ID of the Room table.
+- RoomID (Foreign Key): A unique identifier linked to the ID of the Room table.
-Rate: Price per day of each room.
+- Rate: Price per day of each room.
-Pet Friendly: A boolean flag for whether or not a room is pet friendly.
+- Pet Friendly: A boolean flag for whether or not a room is pet friendly.

-- Amenities
+Amenities
-ID: Primary Key
+- ID: Primary Key
-Name: The name of a room amenity.
+- Name: The name of a room amenity.

-- RoomAmenities
+RoomAmenities
-AmenitiesID (Composite Key): The list of amenities a particular room can have.
+- AmenitiesID (Composite Key): The list of amenities a particular room can have.
-RoomID (Composite Key): Reference to a particular room design and its associated amenities.
+- RoomID (Composite Key): Reference to a particular room design and its associated amenities.

 ## Changes
 - 1/29/2019 - Dependency Injection implemented as a middleware repository between the database and the web app for Hotels, Rooms, and Amenities.